Enteee/duckpond.ch/_drafts/tofu-for-containers.md

 | sed -n '/-----BEGIN/,/-----END/p'
 ```

-Using this, we can easily optain all the certificates sent to us either by the server or a transparent proxy:
+Now we can easily print all the certificates sent to us either by the server or a transparent proxy:

 ```sh
 $ ./tls-tofu.sh -connect duckpond.ch:443 -servername duckpond.ch